 "Competing in a world of karaoke capitalism is about daring to be different, it is about writing the songs of the future and not focusing on the tunes of the past," Dr. Jonas Ridderstrale.

 The Dr. Jonas Ridderstrale and Dr. Kjell Nordstrom are the authors of international bestsellers "Funky Business" and now "Karaoke Capitalism: Talent makes capital dance."
 According to Tom Peters, If you loved Funky Business as much as I did, then you love Karaoke Capitalism.
+State Capitalism merely substituted bureaucratic domination by the state officials for that of owners of capital.
+Spirit of Capitalism is methodical and calculating in the pursuit of profit.
+Karaoke Capitalism is institutionalized imitation, where copycat firms dominate.
+Crony Capitalism arises when political cronyism extends into the business domain.

 According to Dr. Jonas Ridderstrale and Dr. Kjell Nordstrom, the corporate world is now under siege from "karaoke capitalism" or institutionalized imitation, where copycat firms dominate.